 What is Customer Effort Score (CES)?

 Customer Effort Score (CES) is a metric that measures how easy it is for customers to complete an interaction with a company, such as resolving a support issue, completing a purchase, or going through onboarding.
+Introduced in 2010, it is scored on a 7-point scale and calculated as the average across all responses, where higher scores mean lower effort.

 Overview